 A power struggle between Nash and GM founder Billy Durant erupted around 1915.
-A desire for complete control saw Nash turn down a million dollar salary, leading to the founding of Nash Motors Company on this day in 1916.
+A desire for complete control saw Nash turn down a million dollar salary offer.
+He walked out the door and went on to found Nash Motors Company on this day in 1916.
 The following August Nash acquired the Thomas B. Jeffery Company and set up shop in Kenosha.
 The first car to bear the Nash name rolled out of the factory the following year, known as the 1917 Nash Model 671.
-Capitalizing on the existing success of the Jeffery Quad, a four wheel steering heavy duty truck, Nash became the leading manufacturer of four wheel drive vehicles by the end of WWI.
+Capitalizing on the existing success of the Jeffery Quad, a four wheel steering heavy duty truck, Nash would become the leading manufacturer of four wheel drive vehicles by the end of WWI.

 Before retiring, Charles Nash had to choose his own successor.
 He landed on George W. Mason, head of the Kelvinator Corporation, which manufactured high end refrigerators.
 Mason accepted on the condition that Nash would acquire Kelvinator.
 They struck a deal and Nash-Kelvinator incorporated on January 4, 1937.
 At the time, the merger was the largest ever of two companies that were not in the same sector.